stoogoff/terraform/README.md

-# terraform
+# Terraform

-Infrastructure set up
+Infrastructure set up for website and database.